mikolalysenko/node-latex/README.md

       "\\end{document}"
     ]).pipe(process.stdout)

-This will basically spit out a formatted dvi article to stdout that says "hello world".
+This will spit out a formatted PDF article to stdout that says "hello world".
 The result of calling the function is returned as a stream and can be processed using other tools.
 If you want to convert the result into an image or pdf, you can use [graphics magic](http://aheckmann.github.com/gm/).

 `require("latex")(doc[, options])`
 ----------------------------------